Mitochondria: Programmed cell death and innate immunity

-Donation
+Cell-cell transfer

-Some cells donate mitochondria to other cells.
+Some cells "donate" mitochondria to other cells.
 Such donations occur in multiple cell types, in organisms such as yeast, molluscs, and rodents.
 Mitochondrial donation was first observed in 2006.
 As of 2025, it had not been observed in humans in vivo.
 Donations may occur to help damaged cells, trigger tissue repair or the immune system, or to power distressed cells.

 Researchers cultured human mitochondria-free lung cancer cells with stem cells.
 The stem cells ejected mitochondria, which were absorbed by the lung cells.
 The lung cells then recovered their ability to divide and metabolize glucose.
 Mitochondria were then detected moving among lung, heart, brain, fat, bone, and other cells.
 Research has not identified how a cell indicates that it needs mitochondrial assistance or how other cells read those indicators.

 Various purposes have been observed to explain such donations.
 These include: